gottacatchenall/ms_sampling_effort/manuscript.md

 What is the context of this sampling effort?
 Are you trying to find a particular species $A$? @fig:samplingeffort

-![The expected needed observations of all individuals of all species (y-axis) required to obtain a goal number of observations (colors) of a particular species, and a function of the relative abundance of that focal species (x-axis)](./figures/samplingeffort.png){#fig:samplingeffort}

 Note on due diligence of testing the case where the abundance distribution is derived from Yodzis-Innes $Z^(T_i-1)$ where $T_i$ is the trophic level of